WomenPlusPlus/deploy-impact-22-wikimini-b/README.md

 ## Installing MariaDB
 - https://www.mariadbtutorial.com/getting-started/install-mariadb/
-- keep configurations as is
+- keep configurations as is (in HeidiSQL)